 Tom hopes the self-cleaning pump will result in less time spent cleaning the filtration system and more effluent flowing through the pivot irrigator onto his pastures.

 Using smart technology to maximise solar powered irrigation

-Organic dairy farmers Wilco Droppert and Sandra Jefford are trialling an automated solar-powered fixed sprinkler irrigation system at their Cobains property to reduce energy consumption and save water.
+Organic dairy farmers Wilco Droppert and Sandra Jefford are trialling an automated solar-powered fixed sprinkler irrigation system at their Clydebank property to reduce energy consumption and save water.

 While powering irrigation from the sun is not new, the approach being trialled by Wilco and Sandra aims to maximise the use of solar while it’s being generated with smart controllers that adjust sprinklers based on energy demand and availability.

 All four trials are due for completion in mid-2024 and outcomes and learnings will be shared through our Irrigation Extension Program.

 For more information about these trials or other landholder partnership programs, contact Anthony Goode, Land Programs Coordinator, at email@example.com.